-The accident frequency rate ("AFR") measures the safety performance of our operations, with particular focus on the engineering activities delivered through Yü Smart and Yü Charge.
+The accident frequency rate ("AFR") measures the safety performance of our operations, with particular performance of our operations and the particular performance of our operations are the performance of our operations.
+The performance of our operations are the performance of our operations are the performance of our operations.
+The performance of our operations are the performance of our operations are the performance of our operations.
+The performance of our operations are thfocus on the engineering activities delivered through Yü Smart and Yü Charge.